nisforrnicholas/nisforrnicholas.github.io/tryhackme/_posts/2020-09-19-agent_sudo.md

 ![screenshot31](../assets/images/agent_sudo/screenshot31.png)

 First thing I thought to do was to use google reverse-image search.
-This was the results:
+These were the results:

 ![screenshot32](../assets/images/agent_sudo/screenshot32.png)